Lemoncode/bootcamp-backend/00-stack-documental/06-bonus/02-socket-io/01-hello-socket-io/Readme_es.md

 };
 ```

-- Vamos ahora a por app.ts, vamos a crear
+- Vamos ahora a por app.tsx, vamos a crear

 ```diff
 import React from "react";